Designing Women1 of 12

-Amanda Conner and Jimmy Palmiotti's recent Harley Quinn has done an admirable job in steering this back on the road, but many fans still see the original design from Batman: The Animated Series and the pre-"New 52" as the quintessential Harley Quinn look.
+Amanda Conner and Jimmy Palmiotti's Harley Quinn and the recent "Rebirth" relaunch did an admirable job in steering this back on the road, but many fans still see the original design from Batman: The Animated Series and the pre-"New 52" as the quintessential Harley Quinn look.

 Invisible Woman has always had one of the most conservative uniforms of any female superhero, basically wearing the exact same thing as her male teammates.
 But sometimes, mama’s gotta sow them wild oats.